 The style of fighting developed by Takayuki Kubota, the Gosoku style, emphasizes direct, efficient moves to disable any assailant from any angle.
-This style is particularly applicable to the use of the Kubotan as a weapon and, by extension, to the use of Tactical Pens and other short strike weapons.
+This style is particularly applicable to the use of the Kubotan as a weapon and, by extension, to the use of the Kubotan Pen and other short strike weapons.

 The Kubotan was originally designed to incorporate a keychain, making it into an easy to carry utility.
 The shaft of the weapon is marked with grooves to enhance the grip.
 Thus it is usually held in a clenched fist for strikes with the end protruding from the bottom of the fist.
 The efficiency of this weapon is a product of the precise striking techniques employed in using it as well as the specific target areas it is designed for.
 These are pressure points, soft tissue areas, neck, solar plexus, temple and joints, among others.